thenativeweb/thenativeweb-ux/src/components/Grid/Readme.md

 </Grid>
 ```

-## Odd column count
+### Odd column count

-If you want to layout an odd number of items, set the `columns` property to `15`.
+If you want to layout an odd number of items, set the `columns` property to something like `15`.

 ```js
 <Grid columns='15'>